-In our new COVID world, in-home exercising has become the norm.
+In our new post-COVID world, in-home exercising has become the norm.
 It doesn’t matter what kind of exercise your doing, keeping track of your stats is crucial if you want to improve your performance and stay motivated.
 For indoor exercise bikes, keeping track of your stats will bring your workout up to an entirely new level, and indoor bike computers can help you do that.

-However, a indoor bike computer is not all you’ll need to track your stats.
+However, an indoor bike computer is not all you’ll need to track your stats.
 You’ll also need a cadence sensor to record the RPM and a speed sensor that will track your miles on a stationary bike.
 A heart rate monitor will round it out, enabling you to track a whole variety of statistics to help you improve your cadence, distance, speed, calories, and time.

 There are many indoor bike computer consoles on the market today.
 This article will look at which ones are the best indoor bike computers for stationary bikes and deliver the most accurate data.
 So cycle on down to see the best speed/cadence computers for your indoor bike.